playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 We can see that each framework has its own syntax to display these components, but they often share more similarities than you might think.

-Now that we've defined our components, there's a question to be asked: how do you _use_ these components in HTML?
+Now that we've defined our components, there's a question: how do you _use_ these components in HTML?

 # Rendering the App {#rendering-app}